Unclothing Modesty - A World of Sexual Immorality

 Modesty - defined as humility - unwillingness to draw attention to your own achievements or abilities... defined as sexual reserve - reserve about nudity or sexual matters, especially a preference for clothes that keep much of the body covered... it is defined as freedom from vanity, freedom from excessive pride (especially in appearance), freedom from self-importance, egotism, arrogance and conceit... synonyms are decency, humbleness, shyness, bashfulness, virtue.

 At the time of my writing this, there are not many preachers I have ever heard preach on immodesty... only a couple of lessons in my lifetime.
 Only a few will preach on the subject and deal with it forthrightly.
-Our pulpits are filled with weak-kneed preachers who fear they may offend someone; thus, they trade the difficult topics for those that will tickle the ears of their listeners.
+Our pulpits are filled with weak-kneed preachers who fear they may offend someone; thus, they trade the difficult topics for topics that will tickle the ears of their listeners or play on their emotions.
 This neglect is what the inspired Paul said would happen when he wrote his second letter to Timothy.
 He said there would come a time when these listeners will not endure sound doctrine, but because of their itching ears, they will seek teachers to teach them what they want to hear and turn away from the truth (2 Timothy 4:3-4).

-Please don't stop your ears up and get mad!
+Please don't stop your ears up and get mad... please keep reading!

 "Imitate me, just as I also imitate Christ" (1Corinthians 11:1).